marcelm/cutadapt/doc/reference.rst

    This plus the sum of all filtered reads/read will equal the number of input reads.

 read_counts.reverse_complemented : int | null
-   If ``--revcomp`` was used, the number of reads that were output reverse-complemented, null otherwise.
+   If ``--revcomp`` was used, the number of reads or read pairs that were output reverse-complemented, null otherwise.

 read_counts.read1_with_adapter : int | null
    Number of R1 reads (or single-end reads) with at least one adapter match,